JayCrlt/GitHub_Tutorial/README.md

 [1] stats     graphics  grDevices utils     datasets  methods   base
 ```

-To conclude, it is worth it to build some hierarchy into your repository,\
+It is worth to build some hierarchy into your repository,\
 I recommend getting always:
 - a single ``R`` folder :file_folder:, hosting for your RProj and your R scripts.
 - a single ``Data`` folder :file_folder:, hosting for your data you are willing to share.